Hymn from a Watermelon Pavilion: Poetic narrative

-The dweller in the dark cabin may be understood to be the specifically poetical dreamer, like the old sailor in "Disillusionment of Ten O'Clock".
+The dweller in the dark cabin may represent the specifically poetic dreamer, like the old sailor in "Disillusionment of Ten O'Clock".
 Stevens enjoins him not to sleep in his dream, but rather to explore its riches.
-If the sleeper rises to do so, he will not waken, for he is still in the dream.
+If the sleeper rises to do so, he remains within the dream, not truly awakened.
 The poem should be compared to "Anecdote of Canna".
-(In another vein, it can also be compared to "Of Heaven Considered As a Tomb", in which the poet exhorts "interpreters" to "Make hue among the dark comedians" and "Halloo them in the topmost distances" as he in this poem exhorts his addressee, a "dweller in a dark cabin", to "hail, cry hail, cry hail".)
+(Another comparison has been made to "Of Heaven Considered As a Tomb", in which the poet exhorts "interpreters" to "Make hue among the dark comedians" and "Halloo them in the topmost distances" as he in this poem exhorts his addressee, a "dweller in a dark cabin", to "hail, cry hail, cry hail".)

 Interpretation

-Doggett interprets the poem differently, without imputing a dream world explored by the poet.
+Doggett offers a different reading, suggesting that the poet does not depict a literal dream world.
 The dweller is the self, and the dark cabin is the body.
 The dweller's "sense of reality is obscured as though in a dream, but beside [his] cabin is the vivid actual plantain of green reality and the sun".

 Buttel comments on the poem's title.
 "How appropriate", he writes, "for Stevens' theme to infuse, by such imaginative conjoinings [American watermelon, French pavilion], the earthy, vigorous reality of America with the grace of French words.
 By such means he was able to be richly aesthetic without sacrificing vitality".